 We found substantial inter-annual variation in NDVI, particularly in cities outside of arid climate zones.
 Differences in NDVI between two individual years are therefore more likely to reflect weather patterns than city-wide efforts towards urban greening.
+Urbanization in the past decade could also contribute to these changes, as we used a consistent urban boundary definition across the ten-year period, however cities may have grown and morphed over this time.
 To account for these cyclical patterns, we compared differences between two 5-year periods.
 These time periods roughly align with the Lancet Countdown’s reporting, which has published greenspace exposure dating back to 2015, while creating two equal time periods and using the latest available data.
 While our exposure definition limits the influence of weather on our NDVI estimates, the inter-annual variation highlights difficulties with using NDVI for health impact assessments.
 Recent efforts to increase urban greenspace may be attenuated in our study by using five-year averages.